rkalz/CS334/project_2/README.txt

 usage of cookies to handle authentication.
 All test cases combined would test keeping the socket alive.
 Wireshark was used to monitor any network activity that might not be evident in the response handling code by filtering packets "tcp.port == 3001 and http".

+HTML Handler: The simple test case in __main__ confirms that it will return data from the appropriate tags.